WikiChat: Stopping the Hallucination of Large Language Model Chatbots by Few-Shot Grounding on Wikipedia: Design of

 \subsection{Curating Information}

-A common approach to ensure factuality is to first query the knowledge corpus according to the user's utterance, retrieve data to use in generating a response~\cite{izacard2022atlas, chen2021blenderbot, shuster2022blenderbot}.
-Such an approach does not leverage LLM's ability to interpret the question and to formulate responses that are out of reach of retrieval, or require aggregating information from many sources.
+LLMs have the ability to interpret the user utterance, formulate responses that are out of the reach of retrieval or require aggregating information from many sources or drawing conclusions, as shown by the following example: \begin{quote}